A Rare Meteor Shower May Grace The Skies Tonight

 "And since we have not yet discovered this mysterious parent comet, who knows how close the estimate of the orbit is to the actual?" he said.

-But even if the meteor shower fails to impress, Cooke said, it will be a good use of a couple ofhours.
+But even if the meteor shower fails to impress, Cooke said, it will be a good use of a couple of hours.

 "Even if there is no outburst, it doesn't hurt to get out under the stars for a bit," Cooke said.